 Cost: $42 per semester.

-Who pays: All students enrolled in 3 or more credits.
+Who pays: All Fairbanks area students (Fairbanks campus or Community and Technical College sites) enrolled in 3 or more credits.

-What's covered: Associated Students of the University of Alaska Fairbanks (ASUAF) represents student views and concerns to the university administration, board of regents and Alaska Legislature.
-The ASUAF fee also pays for publication of the UAF student newspaper, the Sun Star; the student-managed ASUAF Concert Board; and KSUA, the student radio and on-campus television station.
+What’s covered: Associated Students of the University of Alaska Fairbanks (ASUAF) represents student views and concerns to the university administration, board of regents and Alaska Legislature.
+The ASUAF fee also partially funds publication of the UAF student newspaper, the Sun Star; the student-managed ASUAF Concert Board; and KSUA, the student radio station and other media.
 Other services provided through ASUAF include a free half-hour attorney consultation, academic travel funding, international student identification cards, subsidized student club activities and much more.
 Contact ASUAF at 907-474-7355 or visit www.asuaf.org.

 Who pays: All Fairbanks-area students (Fairbanks or UAF Community and Technical College sites) enrolled in 3 or more credits.